TimLavers/OpenRDR/documentation/design/conditions.md

 Conditions such as these will be called _episodic conditions_.
 As we will see below, they include single episode conditions like those in the first set of examples above.

-A further kind of condition is one that applies a predicate to the entire sequence of test values for an attribute.
+A second kind of condition is one that applies a predicate to the entire sequence of test values for an attribute.
 For example:
 - `TSH is increasing`
 - `maximum BMI < 18.0`

 These kinds of conditions will be called _series conditions_.

+A third kind of condition is one that applies a predicate at the level of the case structure itself.
+For example:
+- `TSH is not in case`
+- `at least 5 episodes in case`

+These kinds of conditions will be called _case structure conditions_.

-This document describes a software design that handles both these kinds of condition.
+This document describes a software design that handles these kinds of condition.

 *The way in which an end user might build or select a condition while building a rule is not in the scope of this document.*